Multi-trace Correlators in the SYK Model and Non-geometric Wormholes: Multi-Trace Thermal Partition Function

 where the first and third terms are from \cite{Cotler:2016fpe} - the first term is the disconnected contribution and the third term is the RMT contribution given in equation (42) there.\footnote{Note that this term is correct only for the GUE universality class, or when $N\mod 8 = 2,6$.
 For the GSE and GOE universality classes the ramp behavior is different, and this term is more complicated.
 See \cite{Liu_2018} for a recent overview of the spectral form factor in each RMT universality class.} The second term is the leading order contribution calculated in \eqref{eq:double_thermal_partition}. $N_d$ is a symmetry factor counting the degeneracy of each energy level (for even $N$ this factor is $N_d = 2$ for $N \mod 8 \neq 0$, and 1 for $N\mod8 = 0$).
 The normalized spectral form factor $g$ (given in \eqref{eq:specformOG}) can similarly be written as $g \approx g_d + g_2 + g_{RMT}$, where $g_d$ is the disconnected part, $g_2$ is the leading order correction and $g_{RMT}$ is the random matrix theory contribution.
 In figure \ref{fig:specform_N34} we present a plot of the approximate spectral form factor and its three contributions, which seems to match numerical computations of $g$ and the connected part $g_c$ based on data from \cite{Cotler:2016fpe}.
 See appendix \ref{app:spectrum} for more details on how this comparison was done, as well as further comparisons for $N=28,30,$ and $32$.

-A more careful comparison of our $g_c$ and the numerical $g_c$ reveals a typical deviation of less than 10\%, with a maximal deviations of around 35\% during parts of the time evolution.
-Jumping ahead, the size of the first subleading correction is given in \eqref{SubLeadCont}.
+A more careful comparison of our $g_c$ and the numerical $g_c$ shows that they match with a typical deviation of less than 10\%.
+The maximal deviation is around 35\%.
+This is also to be expected - jumping ahead, the size of the first subleading correction is given in \eqref{SubLeadCont}.
 If we plug in $p=4, N=34$, and compute the ratio between \eqref{SubLeadCont} and the leading correction we obtain a deviation of 33\%, so this is the best that we can hope to do for this value of $N$.

 In the holographic Schwarzian regime, using \eqref{eq:Z_Schwarzian}, we can approximate the second moment contribution to the spectral form factor as

 This term at late times decays as $g_2 \sim t^{-1}$, which is slower than the disconnected term $g_d\sim t^{-3}$.
 Thus we expect there to be some intermediate time frame where this term is the leading contribution to the spectral form factor, with a crossover time $t_c \approx \sqrt{2/(\epsilon E_0^2)}$.
 This crossover region is not seen for $N=34,p=4$, as the crossover time is very similar to the dip time, however for larger $N$ this intermediate region should exist.
 We present an example of such crossover region in figure \ref{fig:specform_N60}, where we plot the expected spectral form factor for $N=60$.
 Numerical verification of such crossover region may be within reach with the recent advances in numerical techniques that have been used to calculate certain correlation functions numerically for $N=60$ \cite{kobrin2020manybody}.